 On the surface, Coolsculpting does seem too good to be true.
 But the treatment is backed by research and has a track record of results.
-If you’re wondering is Coolsculpting worth it, here’s what you need to know about the treatment.
+If you’re wondering whether Coolsculpting is worth it, here’s what you need to know.

 What Coolsculpting Does

-Coolsculpting uses cold temperatures to destroy fat cells.
-During a treatment session, the area with unwanted fat is suctioned up into an applicator, which is lined with cooling panels.
+Coolsculpting is a completely non-invasive cryogenic fat reduction procedure that uses cold temperatures to destroy stubborn pockets of fat.
+During a treatment session, the area of the body with unwanted fat is suctioned up into an applicator, which is lined with cooling panels.
 The panels expose the area to freezing temperatures for about one hour.

 Since different areas of the body require larger or smaller panels, there are a variety of Coolscupting applicators available.
 Some clinics and spas only offer one applicator size, which can limit the areas that can be treated.
 Others offer a full range of choices, including the CoolMini, which allows providers to remove unwanted fat from the neck and chin area.

-Once the fat is exposed to freezing temperatures for a certain length of time, it is permanently destroyed.
+Once the fat is exposed to freezing temperatures for a certain period of time, the frozen fat cells are permanently destroyed.
 The body doesn’t instantly flush out the destroyed fat cells, though.
-It can take a few weeks or months for the fat to be absorbed, creating a slimmer silhouette.
+It can take a couple of weeks or months for the dead cells to be absorbed, creating a slimmer silhouette.

 Who Coolsculpting is For